OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 Alternatively, you can try these steps that will install the OpenMS KNIME plugins from the internet.
 Note that download can be slow.

 - In the now open dialog, choose **Add** (in the upper right corner of the dialog) to define a new update site.
 In the opening dialog enter the following details.

-  Name: OpenMS 2.5 UpdateSite
+  Name: OpenMS {{ version }} UpdateSite
   Location: https://abibuilder.informatik.uni-tuebingen.de/archive/openms/knime-plugin/updateSite/nightly/
 - After pressing **OK** KNIME will show you all the contents of the added Update Site.